 Kavat - background and history

-Kavat was my first kayak – designed to get out on the sea in a simpler and more efficient way than with our 36 ft ketch (now sold).
+Kavat was my first kayak – designed 1993 to get out on the sea in a simpler and more efficient way than with our 36 ft ketch (now sold).
 The hull was modeled on the drafting table with an eye on some sources of inspiration.
 The sailing double enders of the Swedish west coast, primarily those from Kullabygden in the south: Marie Galante and Tunving.
 Their hulls, narrowed, lowered sand slightly drawn out became the Kavat hull.
-The jaktkanot of Blekinge, the norse Oselver and Faering were also influential.
-Now and then I looked long and hard on pics of lLaplandriver boats, S:t Lawrence skiffs, whaleboats and othet successful traditional small crafts.
-Evene the infamous "toksnipan" (crazy peapod) Rurik was analysed – built by an old headstrong boatbuilder in the early 20th century in Vikhög, the heart of the most orthodox peapod district in southern Sweden – almost flatbottomed, with centerboard and mocked from the start.
+The jaktkanot of Blekinge, the Norse Oselver and Faering were also influential.
+Now and then I looked long and hard on pics of lLaplandriver boats, S:t Lawrence skiffs, whaleboats, and other successful traditional small crafts.
+Even the infamous "toksnipan" (crazy peapod) Rurik was analyzed – built by an old headstrong boatbuilder in the early 20th century in Vikhög, the heart of the most orthodox peapod district in southern Sweden – almost flatbottomed, with centerboard and mocked from the start.
 It became the fastest "peapod" in the sound between Denmark and Sweden.
-I was seeking speed, maneuverability and sea-keeping qualities.
+I was seeking speed, maneuverability, and sea-keeping qualities.

-Kayaks from Northern Kanada had some influence on the profile, but otherwise they were to narrow and tippy for my needs.
+Kayaks from Northern Kanada had some influence on the profile, but otherwise, they were too narrow and tippy for my needs.
 An old Swedish canoe, Bölja, by Gerhard Högborg 1909, gave me the idea of creating room in the cockpit and still keep the deck low and unaffected by wind.
-An old ad for an americam timber company and a kayak by Phil Bolger showed that a deck box could look OK.
+An old ad for an American timber company and a kayak by Phil Bolger showed that a deck box could look OK.